-Every solution starts with a strategy, and an algorithm is a strategy for solving the coding problem.
-So programmers must learn to design an efficient algorithm and translate this “algorithm” into the correct code to get the job done.
+Every solution starts with a strategy, and an algorithm is a strategy for solving a coding problem.
+So, we must learn to design an efficient algorithm and translate this 'algorithm' into the correct code to get the job done.

-Now the critical question would be: is there some well-defined guided strategy to approach and solve a coding problem?
+Now, the critical question would be: Is there a well-defined, guided strategy to approach and solve a coding problem?
 If yes, then what are the critical steps?
-Let’s think and explore!
+Let's think and explore!

 Solving a problem requires a clear understanding of the problem.
-Unfortunately, sometimes we read the first few lines and assume the remaining part of the problem.
-Or sometimes, we ignore this step because of something similar we have seen in the past.
-We should believe these as an unfair practice and develop a clear approach to problem understanding.
+Unfortunately, sometimes we read only the first few lines and assume the rest of the problem or ignore this step because we have seen something similar in the past.
+We should view these as unfair practices and develop a clear approach to understanding problems.

-During problem solving, every small detail can help us to design an efficient solution.
-Sometimes a tiny change in the question may change the solution approach.
-Taking short extra time in problem understanding will give us more confidence later.
-The fact is: we never want to find out halfway through that we misunderstood the problem.
+During problem-solving, every small detail can help us design an efficient solution.
+Sometimes, a small change in the question can alter the solution approach.
+Taking extra time to understand the problem will give us more confidence later on.
+The fact is, we never want to realize halfway through that we misunderstood the problem.

-It doesn’t matter if we have gone through a question in the past or not: we should read the question several times.
-So take a paper and write down everything while going through the problem.
-Exploring through some examples will also help us clarify how many cases our algorithm can handle and the possible input-output patterns.
-We should also explore the scenario for large input, edge cases, and invalid input.
-Sometimes it’s pretty common for a problem description to suffer from these types of deficiency:
+It doesn't matter if we have encountered a question before or not; we should read the question several times.
+So, take a paper and write down everything while going through the problem.
+Exploring some examples will also help us clarify how many cases our algorithm can handle and the possible input-output patterns.
+We should also explore scenarios for large input, edge cases, and invalid input.

 These deficiencies may be due to the abstract explanation of the problem description in our natural languages.
-So it’s our responsibility to identify such deficiency and work with the interviewer or problem provider to clarify it.
+So, it is our responsibility to identify such deficiencies and work with the interviewer or problem provider to clarify them.
 We should start by seeking answers to the following questions:

-The best approach would be to think of a correct solution that comes immediately into our thought.
-It does not matter even it is in an inefficient approach i.e. having a correct and inefficient answer is much better than an incorrect solution or significant delay in the solution.
+The best approach would be to think of a correct solution that comes immediately to our mind.
+It does not matter even if it is an inefficient approach.
+Having a correct and inefficient answer is much better than an incorrect solution or significant delay in finding the solution.
 This could help us in so many ways:

 After thinking and communicating the brute force idea, the interviewer may ask for its time and space complexity.
-We need to work on paper, analyse each critical operation and write in the form of Big-O notation.
-A clear conceptual idea of time and space complexity analysis is essential at this stage.
-A good practice of various code pattern analysis (iterative, recursive, etc.) would help a lot.
+We need to work on paper, analyze each critical operation, and write it in the form of Big-O notation.
+Clear conceptual idea of time and space complexity analysis is essential at this stage.

 The idea would be simple: we should learn the use case of efficient problem-solving patterns on various data structures.
 Continuously thinking, analyzing, and looking for a better solution is the core idea.